reasondigital/Shared-Service-Layer-Search/README.md

 ### Set up the application
 Once Docker has finishing building the containers, you can install the PHP packages/dependencies required by the application via Composer.

-First, log in to the webserver container from the project root (you may need to open a new command line window):
+First, log into the webserver container from the project root (you may need to open a new command line window):
 ```
 $ docker exec -it -u www-data ssls-webserver bash
 ```
+\
 Once in, run Composer's `install` command:
 ```
 $ composer install
 ```
+\
 Laravel, the framework that the application is based on, will require you to then generate an application key:
 ```
 $ php artisan key:generate
 ```
+\
 Generate the IDE helper file for Laravel macros:
 ```
 $ php artisan ide-helper:macros
 ```

 ### Confirm your set-up
 Visit [http://localhost](http://localhost) in your browser.
-You should see the default Laravel welcome page.
+You should see the OpenAPI JSON schema.
+(Your browser may not "beautify" the JSON, but everything is fine if the JSON data is displaying on the page at all.)

 Visit [http://localhost:5601](http://localhost:5601) in your browser to see if the Elasticsearch service is ready.
 If you see the "Kibana server is not ready yet" message, you may need to wait a few more minutes before checking again.